Anonymize-me/software-city-project/docs/weekly-reports/summer-extension-week-8.md

 - if code components get renamed, they will reappear somewhere different in the visualized city.
 This imposes a problem, as this suggests that something has changed, while in reality only the name of the super folder could have changed.
-There must be a way how to mitigate this problem by somehow match components together that just have been renamed or similar.
+There must be a way how to mitigate this problem by somehow match components together that just have been renamed or are similar.
   - Example: You can see that perfectly in this repository, where you have in the complete model tree structure three directories that are named "cloudflare", or "cloudflare_old".
 Between the commit numbers 13 and 14, the folder structure has changed from "cloudflare/..." to "src/...".
 Between The